Architecture of Liverpool: Georgian commercial buildings

 In 1786 the Liverpool Improvement Act was passed stipulating that £175,000 would be available over three years.
-One of the consequences was the widening of Castle Street overseen by John Foster Sr., which meant the west side of the street had to be completely rebuilt. only nos 46, 52 & 54 survive from this period.
+One of the consequences was the widening of Castle Street overseen by John Foster Sr., which meant the west side of the street had to be completely rebuilt. only Nos 46, 52 & 54 survive from this period.
 The Thomas Parr House in Colquitt Street with warehouse behind, is a rare surviving 18th-century warehouse.
-In Brunswick Street is the former Bank of Arthur Heywood and Sons (1798–1800), possibly the design of John Foster Sr. There is an interesting example of a late Georgian Gothic inn building in the Childwell Abbey Hotel.
+In Brunswick Street is the former Bank of Arthur Heywood and Sons (1798–1800), possibly the design of John Foster Sr. There is an interesting example of a late Georgian Gothic inn building in the Childwall Abbey Hotel.
 The Union News Room (1800) in Duke Street was designed by John Foster Sr. The facade of the former Grecian Hotel, 51-55 Dale Street survives as part of a modern office block.
 Harrington Chambers (c.1830) is a rare survival of Georgian shops with office floors above.
 No 75-79 Bold Street (c.1833), by Joseph Franklin, is an example of Greek Revival architecture.

 Some of Liverpool's landmarks are mainly known for their oddness, such as the Williamson Tunnels which are architecturally unique as the largest underground folly in the world.